 Having hard, difficult-to-pass stools is a common problem.
 But if your constipation is an ongoing condition, board-certified gastroenterologist Ilyas Memon, MD, at Texas Digestive Disease Consultants can help.
 Dr. Memon takes a holistic approach to care, utilizing diet and medical treatments to relieve constipation and improve bowel habits.
-For help with constipation, call the office in The Woodlands, Magnolia, or Conroe, Texas, or schedule an appointment online today.
+For help with constipation, call the office in The Woodlands, Magnolia, or Willis, Texas, or schedule an appointment online today.

 Constipation describes having fewer bowel movements than normal, and the hardened stools are difficult to pass.
 In general, constipation is defined by having three or fewer bowel movements a week.